tcyrus/global-studies/02_oursolution.md

 # Action Plan

-TBD on further contact with the SPLC.
+* Draft a bill based on similar ones from Maryland and Illinois
+* Garner support for the bill